aenarete/aenarete.github.io/protests.md

 @@img-small ![alt](/assets/daniel.jpeg) @@

 His family lost their house in the floods in May 2024.
-After that they could not afford to send him to school any longer.
+After that, they could not afford to send him to school any longer.
 He was a promising young man.
 He opted to join the protesters as he went to look for his sister in the neighborhood, and that's how his life ended.